MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/LAPS.md

 ## Description

-This reference provides cmdlet descriptions and syntax for all Windows Local Administrator Password Solution (LAPS) module.
+This reference provides cmdlet descriptions and syntax for the Windows Local Administrator Password Solution (LAPS) module.
 It lists the cmdlets in alphabetical order.

 ## LAPS Cmdlets